Dietetic Internship certificatE

 To be admitted, students must have:

-• A graduate degree (such as an M.S., M.A., M.Ed., or Ph.D.) from an accredited institution.
+• A graduate degree (such as an M.S., M.A., M.Ed., or Ph.D.) from a college or university recognized by the US Department of Education

 • A signed DPD Verification Statement.
 The statement must be dated before the start date of the DI program.

-• Applicants are evaluated based on academic performance, dietetics-related work/volunteer experience, letters of reference, and statement of professional goals.
+• Applicants are evaluated based on academic performance, dietetics-related work/volunteer experience, letters of reference, and statement of professional goals

 Dietetic Internship